scilus/nf-neuro/docs/environment/PROTOTYPING.md

 # Prototyping environment setup

 > [!NOTE]
-> `Nextflow` chose [VS Code](https://code.visualstudio.com) as its main development IDE (with good reasons), give
+> Since `Nextflow` chose [VS Code](https://code.visualstudio.com) as its main development IDE (with good reasons), given
-> its extension capabilities, ease of use, great look (well, it counts) and openness.
-We highly recommend you to
+> its extension capabilities, ease of use, great look (well, it counts) and openness, we highly recommend you to
 > use it to develop.
 Give it a try, we guarantee you'll adopt it eventually.

 > [!IMPORTANT]